 The following are a selection of activities that are evidence of our commitment to British values.

-- Children have the opportunity to have their voices heard through our School Council and pupil questionnaires.
+- Children have the opportunity to have their voices heard through our councils and pupil questionnaires.

 The Rule of Law